el-tocino/localcroft/README.md

 If you have a .wav file return tool, this could be modified easily to handle pretty much any end point.

+See the TTS config bits below for how to configure in your local conf.

 ### Wiki

 See [here](Wiki.md) for more on that.